LukevdPalen/uptime-robot-api/README.md

 # Uptime Robot API
-A library to ineracting with Uptime Robot API, written in ES6.
+A library to interact with Uptime Robot API, written in ES6.

 ### Features